AnnaAMonaco/mini-tutorials/scRNAseq-QC-dimRed-cluster.md

 	theme_classic() +
 	scale_x_discrete(guide = guide_axis(angle = 45))
 ```
+*Good saving point*: Now that you have your processed and clustered sample, you can save it before annotating cell types.

 ## Marker genes and cell type annotation
 Start by finding all the marker genes per cluster.